Testing 2D temperature models in Bayesian retrievals of atmospheric properties from hot Jupiter phase curves: Introduction

-In this work, we propose a novel 2D retrieval scheme (model 4), where atmospheric temperature is a function of pressure and longitude only.
-In this model, temperature varies with cos$^n$(longitude/$\epsilon$) on isobars on the dayside, where $n$ and $\epsilon$ are free parameters, and on the nightside the temperature is constant on isobars.
-We use this scheme, together with several other 2D retrieval schemes for comparison, to retrieve molecular abundance and thermal structure from phase curves of WASP-43b observed by \textit{Hubble Space Telescope}/Wide Field Camera 3 (\textit{HST}/WFC3) and \textit{Spitzer}/Infra-Red Array Camera (\textit{Spitzer}/IRAC).
-We first validate the performance of the 2D schemes by retrieving atmospheric properties from synthetic phase curves generated from a GCM-based model of WASP-43b, where the `ground truth' is known, to assess the accuracy of the retrieved properties.
-We find that our 2D scheme perform well on synthetic data.
+In this work, we propose a novel 2D retrieval scheme (model 4 in section \ref{sec:simple_T_models}) that can be used to retrieve chemical abundance and thermal structure from hot Jupiter phase curves.
+In this model, the temperature is a function of pressure and longitude.
+The model is split into a dayside and a nightside: on the dayside, the temperature varies with cos$^n$(longitude/$\epsilon$) on isobars, where $n$ and $\epsilon$ are free parameters, and on the nightside the temperature is constant on isobars.
+We use this scheme, together with several other simpler 2D retrieval schemes for comparison, to retrieve molecular abundance and latitudinally averaged thermal structure from phase curves of WASP-43b observed by \textit{Hubble Space Telescope}/Wide Field Camera 3 (\textit{HST}/WFC3) and \textit{Spitzer}/Infra-Red Array Camera (\textit{Spitzer}/IRAC).
+We first validate the performance of the 2D schemes by retrieving atmospheric properties from synthetic phase curves generated from a GCM-based model of WASP-43b, where the `ground truth' is known, so we can assess the accuracy of the retrieved properties.
 We then apply the 2D schemes to the observed \textit{HST}/WFC3 and \textit{Spitzer}/IRAC phase curves of WASP-43b.
 We also compare the 2D approach to the phase-by-phase approach, where the spectrum at each orbital phase is analysed separately, in appendix \ref{app:phase_by_phase}.

 This paper is structured as follows.
-In section \ref{sec:methodology}, we describe our routine for simulating spectroscopic phase curves, our 2D temperature models, and our retrieval set up.
-In section \ref{sec:preliminary}, we demonstrate that simplified atmospheric models can reproduce the synthetic data generated from a GCM.
-In section \ref{sec:gcm_test}, we present the retrieval results on synthetic GCM phase curves, followed by application to the observed phase curves in section \ref{sec:observation_test}.
-We discuss the implications of our results and compare with past studies in section \ref{sec:discussions}, and end with conclusions in section \ref{sec:conclusions}.
+In section \ref{sec:methodology}, we describe our routine for simulating spectroscopic phase curves, our 2D temperature models, and our retrieval set-up.
+Section \ref{sec:preliminary} demonstrates that simplified atmospheric models can reproduce the synthetic data generated from a GCM.
+Section \ref{sec:gcm_test} presents the retrieval results on synthetic GCM phase curves using our 2D temperature models, followed by application to the observed phase curves in section \ref{sec:observation_test}.
+We discuss the implications of our results and compare them with past studies in section \ref{sec:discussions} and end with a conclusion in section \ref{sec:conclusions}.